-(f)

-- (1) General.
-For employees who are required to use respirators by this section, the employer must provide each employee an appropriate respirator that complies with the requirements of this paragraph.
-Respirators must be used when the employer determines that it is necessary to protect the health of an employee as required under 29 CFR 1910.134(a) and during:
+- (g) - (1) General.
+For employees who use respirators required by this section, the employer must provide each employee with an appropriate respirator that complies with the requirements of this paragraph.
+Respirators must be used when the employer determines that they are necessary to protect the health of an employee as required under 29 CFR 1910.134(a)(2). - (2) - (3) Respirator selection.
+Employers must select, and provide to employees, the appropriate respirators specified in paragraph (d)(3)(i)(A) of 29 CFR 1910.134.

-- (i) [Reserved]

-- (ii) [Reserved]

-- (iii) [Reserved]

-- (iv) Work operations specified under paragraph (g)(1) of this section.

-- (v) Periods for which an employee requests a respirator.

-- (2)

-- (3)

-- (i) Employers must select, and provide to employees, the appropriate respirators specified in paragraph (d)(3)(i)(A) of 29 CFR 1910.134.